Science

 Program

-The Master is organized in four semesters, each of which constitutes a progressive specialization.
-Each semester has 30 ECTS and must be validated independently (there is no inter-semester compensation).
-To validate each year, the two semesters must be validated separately and to obtain the diploma, the two years must be validated.
-The first year is common with the Astro course (M1 Astro-CCP).
+The Master's program is organized into four semesters, each of which constitutes a progressive specialization.
+Each semester is worth 30 ECTS credits and must be validated independently (there is no inter-semester compensation).
+To validate each year, the two semesters must therefore be validated separately, and to obtain the degree, both years must be validated.
+The first year is shared with the Astro program (M1 Astro-CCP).

-In the first year, the student becomes familiar with the basics of fundamental physics.
-Semester 1 is partly shared with the other courses, but with two specialty modules: Astrophysics and General Relativity and Cosmology.
-It also includes an Observational Astrophysics Workshop which takes place in the cupolas of building 13 (Triolet campus).
-Semester 2 is more specialized with basic courses in Astroparticles and Particle Physics.
-An end-of-year internship of 7 weeks in a laboratory allows students to familiarize themselves with the research profession.
+In the first year, students familiarize themselves with the basics of fundamental physics.
+Semester 1 is partly shared with other courses, but includes two specialized modules: Astrophysics and General Relativity and Cosmology.
+It also includes an Observational Astrophysics Workshop, which takes place in the domes of Building 13 (Triolet campus).
+Semester 2 is more specialized, with basic courses in astroparticle physics and particle physics.
+A seven-week end-of-year internship in a laboratory allows students to familiarize themselves with research careers.

 Read more